Laila Soueif

-Laila Soueif (ليلى سويف; born 1956) is an Egyptian human and women's rights activist and a professor of mathematics at Cairo University.
-She is the widow of fellow activist Ahmed Seif El-Islam, and all three of their children are noted activists: Alaa Abd El-Fattah, Sanaa Seif, and Mona Seif.
+Laila Soueif (ليلى سويف; born 1956) is an Egyptian-British human and women's rights activist and a professor of mathematics at Cairo University.
+She is the widow of Ahmed Seif El-Islam, and she is mother of activists: Alaa Abd El-Fattah, Sanaa Seif, and Mona Seif.
 Her sister is the novelist Ahdaf Soueif.

 Early life and education

-Laila Soueif was born in London, England, in 1956, the daughter of university professors.
+Laila Soueif was born in London, England, in 1956, the daughter of a university professors.
 She went to her first political protest in 1972 in Cairo's Tahrir Square, when she was just 16.
 Two hours later her parents tracked her down and brought her home, and she has said: "From that, I learned that it was easier to defy the state than to defy my parents."

 Soueif studied mathematics at Cairo University in the mid-1970s.

 Career

 As of 2014, Soueif was a professor of mathematics at Cairo University.

 She is the founder of the 9 March Professors' Movement for Universities Independence.